node

 Parameters:

-• read_timeout (int) – the number of seconds to wait before retrying to read from stdout and stderr
+• read_timeout (int) – Time to wait before reading stdout/stderr.

 Returns: